amingilani/blog/content/posts/crypto-pals-1-1-hex-base64.md

     appendFilePath: true # to append file path to Edit link
 ---

-Initially I went in a completely different direction by converting to a decimal and then mapping to a base64 number, but I learned more about [Base64](https://tools.ietf.org/html/rfc3548.html)'s input scheme while solving this.
+Initially, I went in a completely different direction by converting to a decimal and then mapping to a base64 number, but I learned more about [Base64](https://tools.ietf.org/html/rfc3548.html)'s input scheme while solving this.
 Eventually I figured out the solution, it wasn't mathematical, it required learning about Base64.

 ## The Problem